apify/apify-docs-v2/sources/platform/tutorials/scrape_data_using_python.md

 # How to scrape data in Python using Beautiful Soup

+**Learn how to scrape websites using Python and its Beautiful Soup library.
+Follow the tutorial to analyze the target page and create a Python actor.**

+---

 Web scraping is not limited to the JavaScript world.
 The Python ecosystem contains some pretty powerful scraping tools as well.
 One of those is [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), a library for parsing HTML and easy navigation or modification of a DOM tree.

 This tutorial shows you how to write a Python [actor](../actors/index.md) using [Pandas](https://pandas.pydata.org/).